-After obtaining IRB approval, patients with known renal masses that are scheduled for a partial or radical nephrectomy at our institution as part of their standard of care will be offered to participate in this study.
-Study subjects will be adult (i.e. and amp;gt;18 years) male and female patients with confined renal masses (stage 1-3) as well as those with stage 4 disease in whom a debulking nephrectomy is chosen as the initial treatment.
-A research assistant will be responsible for patient recruitment and obtaining informed consent.
-MR examinations will be performed on a 1.5T or 3T MRI Scanner located within the department of Radiology at UT Southwestern Medical Center.
+after obtaining iRB approval, patients with known renal masses that are scheduled for a partial or radical nephrectomy at our institution as part of their standard of care will be offered to participate in this study.
+Study subjects will be adult (i.e. [Greater Than]18 years) male and female patients with confined renal masses (stage 1-3) as well as those with stage 4 disease in whom a debulking nephrectomy is chosen as the initial treatment. a research assistant will be responsible for patient recruitment and obtaining informed consent.
+MR examinations will be performed on a 1.5T or 3T MRi Scanner located within the department of Radiology at uT Southwestern Medical Center.

 * Males or females, age of 18-99